 De Bortoli Yarra Valley Estate, Victoria

 De Bortoli has been in the family for three generations, with a history that dates back to 1928.
 The Yarra Valley estate comprises 240 hectares of vines and produces some of the region’s best-loved chardonnays and rieslings, as well as lesser-known varieties such as nebbiolo and gamay.
-There’s also the option of dining at the on-site Italian restaurant, Locale.
+There’s also the option of dining at the on-site Italian restaurant, Locale, and the chance to go behind-the-scenes on a guided tour that also includes a hands-on blending experience and food and wine pairing.

 Wine to try: Vinoque Nebbiolo Rosé.